Kordedekehine/Microservice-BookStore/Readme.md

 # ** Project Flow
 - The client makes an HTTP request to a specific endpoint of the application, typically initiated through a web browser or API client.
-- The request passes through the gateway route directly to the specific service triggered
+- The request passes through the gateway route directly to the instance of the specific service triggered
 - The request is received by the Controller of this service, which is responsible for handling the request.
 - The Controller extracts the necessary data from the request, such as request parameters or the request body.
 - The Controller invokes the appropriate method(s) in the Service layer to perform the required business logic and data operations.